Invisible Woman: Invisible Woman

 Susan eventually becomes pregnant for a second time.
 However, this second child is stillborn due to Susan having been exposed to radiation inside the Negative Zone.
-A depressed Susan is manipulated by Psycho-Man into becoming Malice.
+A depressed Susan is manipulated by Psycho-Man into becoming Malice, the Mistress of Hate.
 As Malice, Susan attacks her friends and family in the Fantastic Four, utilizing her abilities at power levels she had never displayed previously.
 Reed saves Susan by forcing her to hate him legitimately.
 Susan (off-panel) does something to Psycho-Man, causing him to let out a terrifying scream.
 After she rejoins her teammates, Susan states that Psycho-Man will never hurt anyone ever again.
 Susan is profoundly affected by the entire episode, and changes her code name from "Invisible Girl" to "Invisible Woman".
 Along with Reed, she briefly leaves the Fantastic Four and joins the Avengers.
 The two of them rejoin the Fantastic Four before long.

 During the Infinity War, Susan faces off against Malice, who has reemerged in her subconscious.
 Susan absorbs Malice into her own consciousness.
 Subsequently, Susan's personality is influenced by Malice, causing her to become more aggressive in battle, even creating invisible razor-like force fields she uses to slice enemies.
 Her son Franklin, who has traveled forward and back in time, becomes the adult hero Psi-Lord, frees his mother, and absorbs the influence of Malice into himself.
 He eventually defeats Malice by projecting her into the mind of the Dark Raider, an insane alternate universe counterpart of Reed Richards who later dies in the Negative Zone.

 After the apparent death of Reed, Susan becomes a capable leader.
 Susan keeps searching for Reed, feeling he is still alive, despite romantic advances from her old flame, Namor the Sub-Mariner.
 The Fantastic Four eventually rescue the time-displaced Reed, who finds himself temporarily losing confidence in his leadership skills, since Susan is also a capable leader.

 Following their return to their Earth of origin, the Fantastic Four encounter Valeria von Doom.
 This new Marvel Girl came from an alternate future, where she was the child of Susan and Doctor Doom.
 Susan eventually comes to accept the young girl as a friend.
 During a conflict with Abraxas, Franklin reveals that he used his abilities to save Susan's original stillborn child and place it in another alternate future.
 After the ordeal involving Abraxas, Marvel Girl is restored to a baby again inside Susan's womb.
 Susan again has a difficult birthing.
 Due to the help of Doctor Doom, Susan gives birth to a healthy baby girl, which Doom names Valeria, his price for helping Sue.
 Doom places a spell on the baby, which makes her his familiar spirit, to be used against the Fantastic Four.
 The Fantastic Four wrestle Valeria free from Doom's control and defeat him.